-The rugby world cup has just got to the interesting bit.
-After all the pool stage fun (watching the USA valiantly losing all their games, notably making it a World Cup hat-rick as they’ve lost ten games in a row over the last three tournaments), not to mention a natural disaster in the form of typhoon Hagibis, we’re not down to the final eight teams.
-England are in with a shot, but up against some stiff competition.
-So where will you head to watch the remaining fortnight of the rugby world cup?
+Well, armchair rugby supporters, it’s time to go full-on ‘rugger-bugger’, England’s in the world cup final!
+After all the drama of fighting through the pool stage fun and quarter finals, facing off the All Blacks and their pre-match dance, not to mention a natural disaster in the form of typhoon Hagibis, we’re down to the final two – us and South Africa.
+So where will you head to watch the last match of the rugby world cup?
 Here are some options!

 Always ones for a party, The Clapham Grand are putting on Rugby World Cup viewing parties for all the egg-shaped-ball lovers out there.
 Right in the heart of rugby-loving country, The Clapham Grand promises some of the best atmosphere out there away from the stadium experience.
 As well as a huge 24 ft screen, they’ll be showing the games on a further six plasma screens and two more on their balconies, making it impossible to miss a single second of the action.